Chapter 8:

 For them, doing training just like the regular members do won’t make the cut, because not only they improve day by day, the regulars are also growing up at their own pace.

-So that they can scale a wall called “talent”, they have to spend more “effort” and “time” than others.
+Then, what about the bench players, or even the reserves and bench warmers?
+If they want to scale a wall called “talent”, they have to spend more “effort” and “time” than others.
 Where the others are taking a break or having fun in their lives, those “nobodies” has to go extra miles to catch up.

 I have to work harder!

-I thought I have got over it, but it seems I’m still envious of those on the top.
+It doesn’t take me long until I realized that I am envious of Carlos and other teammate that made it.
 Carlos has chosen to be sixth-man, and Jamal snatched my position from me and got accepted, but me?
 I was left behind.

-Honestly, it’s not a wrong thing to look at them, as you can actually set them to ignite a fire under you.
+Honestly, I don’t think that it’s wrong to look at them, as you can actually set them to ignite a fire under you.
 But it seems it make me self-depreciate myself and put me into misery instead.

 In a way, I mustn’t compare myself to everything they do.
 They have their own life, path to success, their strengths and weaknesses.
 Sure, they seemed to be off a great start now, but what matters is not where you start, but where you finish.